Comic book: Italian comics

 In Italy, comics (known in Italian as fumetti) made their debut as humor strips at the end of the 19th century, and later evolved into adventure stories.
 After World War II, however, artists like Hugo Pratt and Guido Crepax exposed Italian comics to an international audience.
 Popular comic books such as Diabolik or the Bonelli line—namely Tex Willer or Dylan Dog—remain best-sellers.

 Mainstream comics are usually published on a monthly basis, in a black-and-white digest size format, with approximately 100 to 132 pages.
 Collections of classic material for the most famous characters, usually with more than 200 pages, are also common.
 Author comics are published in the French BD format, with an example being Pratt's Corto Maltese.

 Italian cartoonists show the influence of comics from other countries, including France, Belgium, Spain, and Argentina.
 Italy is also famous for being one of the foremost producers of Walt Disney comic stories outside the US; Donald Duck's superhero alter ego, Paperinik, known in English as Superduck, was created in Italy.

 Distribution

-The comic book industry has struggled with distribution issues throughout its history, as numerous mainstream retailers have been hesitant to stock substantial quantities of the most engaging and sought-after comics.
-The smartphone and the tablet have turned out to be an ideal medium for online distribution.
+Distribution has historically been a problem for the comic book industry, with many mainstream retailers declining to carry extensive stocks of popular comics.